oceanprotocol-archive/OEPs/6/README.md

 This OEP does not prescribe the exact type of compute services offered.
 It is open to service provider implementations to define there, providing that they conform with this API specification
 This OEP does not cover service discovery.
+The OEP is not intended to apply to services where invocation / access is off-chain (e.g. high volume APIs or queue services)

 This specification is based on [Ocean Protocol technical whitepaper](https://github.com/oceanprotocol/whitepaper), [3/ARCH](../3/README.md), [4/KEEPER](../4/README.md) and [5/AGENT](../5/README.md).